wk275/qbTools-v2/README.md

 - influxDBv2 (database statistics to be used on sytems with a 64bit OS architecture)
 - grafana (charts)

 The environment is tested and should work on the systems below.
-Although there is no guanrantee :-)
-- raspberry pi model 4B - 4GB memory - 64 bit OS
+- raspberry pi 4B - 4GB memory - 64 bit OS
-- raspberry pi model 4B - 4GB memory - 32 bit OS
+- raspberry pi 4B - 4GB memory - 32 bit OS
 - odroid C4 - 4GB memory - 64 bit OS

 #### How to check if your system is running in 32 or 64-bit mode